ZentaChain/ZentaSwap/README.md

 #### TRADE TOKEN WITH ZENTASWAP OVER IPFS

 ##### ZentaSwap is a process by which one cryptocurrency is exchanged for another.
-Unlike selling one coin to buy another, a token swap is the change of one coin for another.
+Unlike selling one coin to buy another, a token swap is the change of one coin for another or token.

 ##### *Mobile view ✔️